top of page

 Playing with Light: A Love Affair with Illumination

 Light is your new best friend.
-Doesn’t matter if it's sunlight, lamp light, or alien abduction beams – just make it work.
-Embrace the shadows, dodge the hot spots, and voila, you’re the light whisperer.
+It doesn’t matter if it's sunlight, lamp light, or alien abduction beams – just make it work.
+Embrace the shadows, dodge the hot spots, and you’re the light whisperer.

 Flash Photography: Avoiding the "I’m a Deer in Headlights" Look